jpireaud/Beepop/Linux/README.md

-Created by Julien Pireaud (jpireaud at gmail dot com)
+Created by Julien Pireaud

 This file is to guide you through compile VarroaPop simulator on Linux / macOS

+## Compilation

 Run setup.py to prepare the Linux folder to be ready to build